 Have I ever told you about some of my food exploits, the ones that brought me to what I’m now doing?
 Maybe not…

-When I left my parent’s home for a pre-meds program, I knew that the foods I ate at that wilderness canoe camp left me feeling a lot better than what I ate at home (even though my parents really did their best to feed us all well).
+When I left my parent’s home for a pre-meds program, I knew that the foods I ate at that wilderness canoe camp left me feeling a lot better than what I ate at home (even though my parents were “granola”, and really did their best to feed my whole family well).

-And when you have autism, things that make other people feel only a little off can flatten you to incapacity, while things that make other people feel only a little better can make you feel… well, fantastic.
+When you have autism, things that make other people feel only a little off can flatten you to incapacity.
+Conversely, things that make other people feel only a little better can make you feel… well, fantastic.
 (Hey, there are definitely some advantages to being a proverbial canary in the coal-mine)!

 Almost all of us with autism have leaky gut, also called SIBO (small intestinal bacterial overgrowth), as well as having unhappy colons, so it’s really hard for us to absorb what we need from food.
 The cleaner and more nutrient-dense our food is, and the more it’s prepared in ways that optimize our ability to absorb it, the better we autistics feel.

 So when I started cooking for myself, that camp’s little mud-stained, bug-splotched, spiral-bound, cookbook, replete with nutritional requirements and bulk-purchase ingredients, became my first kitchen bible.

 Sad to say, recipes that tasted really good while camping were only average without the spice of fresh air and deep hunger.
 And they were really different from SAD — the Standard (North) American Diet, so people could get quite alienated out of unfamiliarity.